MBA 695 Business Policy & Strategy

 External Environment Scanning – handout in Doc Sharing

-Team Case #1: Within your team, complete step one, two and three of the case analysis
+Team Case #1: Complete step one, two and three of the case

 Week 3 Activities: